India says withdrawal of Chinese border troops necessary for better relations | ExBulletin

 Jaishankar said he also discussed recent world events with Wang.
 He did not give details.

-While China’s close military ties with Pakistan have been a source of tension, Jaishankar said India-China relations should be viewed in bilateral terms.
+While China’s close military ties with India’s big rival Pakistan have been a source of tension, Jaishankar said Sino-Indian relations should be viewed in bilateral terms.

 The two senior officials are in Dushanbe for a meeting of the Shanghai Cooperation Organization.
 President Xi Jinping and Prime Minister Narendra Modi are due to speak at the meeting via video link later on Friday.